 Carp

-There is a large volume of carp in local lakes however they are fun to catch and you can learn more about catching carp have a read our detailed guide to carp fishing around Victoria.
-When targeting carp standard baits such as corn, bread, and maggots work great for carp here.
-Using a simple running sinker rig with a pea-size sinker works great in this area.
-So, does suspending baits using a float.
-We have also fished well using unweighted baits.
-You can also target carp with hard body lures and soft plastics.
-This is a difficult technique that generally requires sight casting.
-This means spotting a nearby carp and casting right in there and working the lure of plastic slowly hoping they will strike.
-It’s tough but very rewarding when you catch a carp using this method.
+There is a large volume of carp however they are fun to catch.
+You can learn more about catching carp by reading guide to carp fishing around Victoria.
+When targeting carp baits such as corn, bread, and maggots work great with a running sinker rig with a pea-size sinker.
+So, does suspend baits using a float and even unweighted baits.
+You can also target carp with hard body lures, soft plastics and fly but this is a difficult technique that generally requires sight casting in shallow clear waters.
 Most however will stick to targeting them with bait.
+For rod selection, a 3-5 kilo rod coupled with a 2500, or 3000 size reel is suitable.
+You can also fish heavier or lighter if you like.
+We like to target carp on sundown, in the warmer months when you see carp swimming along the edges or jumping out of the water around September-November during their spawning season.
+European carp must not be returned to the water.

 Running sinker fishing rig